CortexFlow/CortexBrain/README.md

 ## What's CortexBrain?

-CortexBrain is a powerful platform designed to simplify [brief project description].
+CortexBrain is a powerful platform designed by CortexFlow to simplify [brief project description].
 With CortexBrain, users can [key benefits of the project], helping them achieve [specific goals].

 ## Features